Virtuouz/MechanicTemplate/src/services/tune-ups.md

           visualInterest: none
           visualInterestColor: '#000000'
           highContrast: false
-          contrastColorGroup: null
+          contrastColorGroup:
-          contrastAgainst: null
+          contrastAgainst:
-          textClassOverride: null
+          textClassOverride:
       text:
         _bookshop_name: generic/textBlock
         text: >-
           When it comes to keeping your vehicle in peak condition, a professional tune-up can make all the difference.
-At \[Mechanic Shop Name\], we’re committed to providing exceptional service to optimize your car’s performance and fuel efficiency.
+At \[\[st.name\]\], we’re committed to providing exceptional service to optimize your car’s performance and fuel efficiency.
 Here’s why drivers in
-          \[City/Area\] trust us for their tune-ups:
+          \[\[tk.area\]\] trust us for their tune-ups:

           1. **Certified Tune-Up Experts**<br>Our highly skilled technicians